->U Mom Knows Best: Quick Caramelized Onion Bread
+>U Mom Knows Best: Quick Caramelized Onion Bread ~ An Easy Bread Recipe

 This quick bread requires no yeast and is so delicious!
+Loaded with the delicious flavor of caramelized onions and rosemary.
+It is a quick and easy recipe.

-I love the taste of caramelized onions and cheese.
-I usually make a pizza with the caramelized onions and mozzarella cheese and it is so good, the more onions the better.
-So when I had an abundance of onions, I wanted to make this pizza for my Friday night potluck with my church friends.
-The only problem was this pizza doesn't travel well, so I decided to make a bread with the onions instead.
-I may love eating onions but I hate chopping them as it makes my eyes water.
-So I decided to use my new Mandolin to slice up the onions.
-I was amazed at how fast I was able to slice the onions and the best part was my eyes did not water.
-My Mandolin was able to make thick or thin slices and then it was so simple to chop them into small pieces for my bread.
-I discovered that if I kept the onion whole it was easier to work with using the Hand Guard.
-So when you peel the onion, just carefully slice the top layer of the onion to remove the peel so the rest of the onion is kept whole.
+Do you love eating onions but hate chopping them?
+You need to use a Mandolin to slice up the onions.
+I was amazed at how fast I was able to slice the onions, and the best part was that my eyes did not water.
+This Mandolin was able to make thick or thin slices.
+It was so simple to chop them into small pieces for my bread.
+I discovered that if I kept the onion whole, it was easier to work with using the Hand Guard.

-I just bought this mandolin so I am having fun with fruits and veggies.
-This cool mandolin has 5 different blades so I can slice and shred.
-It even has a blade to make those criss-cross fries.
-My boys loved the thin apple slices that I made for their snack the other day.
 This cool slicer is great for grating up my carrots for recipes like carrot cake and spring rolls.
 I need to buy some potatoes so I can slice them for cheese au gratin potatoes.
-I am glad that this mandolin comes with a hand guard as the blades are sharp.
-This mandolin has been getting a lot of use in my kitchen and I am glad that I can put it in the dishwasher.
+I am glad that this mandolin comes with a hand guard, as the blades are sharp.
+This mandolin has been getting a lot of use in my kitchen, and I am glad that I can put it in the dishwasher.

-Now on to the recipe for my cheesy onion bread.
-I love that this bread can be made quickly as it requires no rising.
-I know two onions sound like a lot, but since the onions are in small pieces you won't notice their texture, just an amazing flavor.
 If that sounds like too many onions, just use one.
-It is important to saute the onions until golden brown and that will give them a delicious caramelized taste.
+It is important to saute the onions until golden brown, and that will give them a delicious caramelized taste.
 If you have never had cheese and onions together, you are in for a treat.
-This bread is super moist and bursting with great flavor, no need to spread butter on it.
+This bread is super moist and bursting with great flavor; no need to spread butter on it.

 Quick Caramelized Onion Bread